Our team, led by experienced horticulturalists and founders Ross and Sharon Kirk, strives to achieve quality at every step along the supply chain.

 Co-founder, project & orchard development manager

-Ross is a born and bred orchardist with more than 40 years' experience in sourcing, developing and, managing land, orchards and project-managing and operating packhouses.
+Ross is a born and bred orchardist with more than 40 years' experience in sourcing, developing and, managing land, establishing and managing orchards and project-managing and operating packhouses.
 He has a deep understanding of horticulture and how to maximise production.

 His broad experience includes all the practical aspects of husbandry, such as the latest machinery developments, irrigation set up, sprays, crop protection and compliances.